Block kit in modals

 # Open/update or push modal view action

-You can open a new modal view, update an existing view, or push a new view on top of an existing one by setting the Modal action type to open, update, or push respectively.
+You can open a new modal view, update an existing view, or push a new view on top of an existing one by setting the Modal action type to open, update, or push.
 Open/update or push modal view

-For all modal action types, Trigger ID is always required.
-Trigger IDs are generated by Slack when users interact with:
+For all modal action types, a Trigger ID is required.
+Slack generates trigger IDs when users interact with the following components:

-Opening a modal view requires Trigger ID, obtained from the output of a New command trigger.
+To open a modal view, use the Trigger ID from the output of a New command trigger.
 Trigger ID Trigger ID for opening modal views (found in the New command trigger)

 Updating a modal view also requires Trigger ID, but you must also specify the View ID of the view to update.
 This View ID can also be found in the New command trigger datatree, under Modals.
 Trigger ID and View ID for updating modal views Trigger ID and View ID (both found in New command trigger) for updating modal views